ardalis/AspNetCoreLabs/TestingAndData/instructions.md

     services.AddMvc();
 }
     ```
-Visual Studio should prompt you to add the package ``"Microsoft.EntityFrameworkCore.InMemory": "1.0.0-rc2-final"``
+Add the package ``"Microsoft.EntityFrameworkCore.InMemory": "1.0.0"`` to project.json.
+You will also need to add a using statement for ``Microsoft.EntityFrameworkCore`` to Startup.cs.

 1. Add a new "Interfaces" folder and add an "IIdeaRepository" interface type to it: